Bills Digest No. 16, 2024-25

 Privacy reforms

-Major interest groups have mostly focused on what isn’t included in the Bill.
+When the Bill was introduced, major interest groups mostly focused on what isn’t included.
 For example, business groups such as the Australian Chamber of Commerce and Industry (ACCI), Australian Industry Group (Ai Group) and the Council of Small Business Organisations Australia welcomed the fact that the Bill did not include additional regulatory burdens on businesses by keeping the current exemptions for small businesses and for employee records.
 ACCI welcomed ‘the decision of the Attorney-General to continue consulting with stakeholders on more far-reaching aspects of the proposed reforms’.

 In contrast, the Australian Information Industry Association (AIIA) was disappointed that the Bill did not remove the small business exemption.
 It ‘firmly believed all businesses, regardless of size, should be held accountable for protecting the privacy of Australians and their personal and sensitive information’.
 The AIIA and the Tech Council also expressed the view the Bill should have included the concept of ‘controllers and processors’.
 The AIIA stated the ‘… distinction between data controllers and processors, as enshrined in the European Union’s [General Data Protection Regulation], is essential for clearly defining responsibilities in the management of personal data’.